vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 #### Act on The Plan
 Carry out the plan.
 Act, problem-solve, delegate, escalate, use tools.
 Optimize for time and effect.

+> A worker's appetite works for him; his mouth urges him on.
+(Proverbs 16:26)

 > But all things should be done decently and in order.
 (1 Corinthians 14:40 ESV)

 > Do all things without grumbling or disputing, (Philippians 2:14)